Posts Tagged ‘mindset’

-Six favorite books of 2023 to help harness the stress response and boost resilience, curiosity and wonder
+Six favorite books of 2023 to help harness the stress response and boost curiosity, wonder, and brain health at work,

 It’s hard to address important issues in our lives or in society if we are stressed, depleted, and isolated.
 Perhaps that’s why many of 2023’s favorite books offer approaches for real self-care.
 They focus on how to manage stress, find more happiness in life, seek wonder and inspiration, appreciate art, understand our personal strengths, or…